-PhRMA requests that the U.S. Trade Representative seek agreement from Vietnam that foreign research-based vaccine manufacturers that conduct clinical trials outside of Vietnam in accordance with FDA or other high standards be exempt from the requirement that vaccine trials be conducted in Vietnam.
+PhRMA requests that USTR seek agreement from Vietnam that foreign research-based vaccine manufacturers that conduct clinical trials outside of Vietnam in accordance with FDA or other high standards be exempt from the requirement that vaccine trials be conducted in Vietnam.
 Increased availability of high quality non-plasma based vaccines will help Vietnam reduce the high social cost of serious preventable diseases, including chronic Hepatitis B.